phoenixframework/phoenix/guides/mix_tasks.md

 ### `mix phx.gen.html`

 Phoenix offers the ability to generate all the code to stand up a complete HTML resource - ecto migration, ecto context, controller with all the necessary actions, view, and templates.
-This can be a tremendous timesaver.
+This can be a tremendous time saver.
 Let's take a look at how to make this happen.

 The `mix phx.gen.html` task takes a number of arguments, the module name of the context, the module name of the schema, the resource name, and a list of column_name:type attributes.
 The module name we pass in must conform to the Elixir rules of module naming, following proper capitalization.